 This program is open to students in all departments and programs.
 All costs of instruction and ticket fees and lunches will be covered by Columbia and Barnard through the generosity of the Pine Tree Foundation.
-The program is run by Morgan Adams, Mellon Conservator for Special Collections, Columbia University Libraries; Teresa Harris, Curator of Avery Classics at Columbia's Avery Architectural & Fine Arts Library; and Shannon O'Neill, Associate Director of Archives & Special Collections at Barnard College.
+The program is run by Morgan Adams, Mellon Conservator for Special Collections, Columbia University Libraries; Teresa Harris, Curator of Avery Classics at Columbia's Avery Architectural & Fine Arts Library; and Melina Moe, Curator of Literature at Columbia's Rare Book & Manuscript Library.

-An informational session for the 2018-2019 program will be held in the Barnard Archives and Special Collections Reading Room (Milstein Center for Teaching and Learning, Room 423) from 2-3pm on Friday, September 21.
+An informational session for the 2019-2020 program will be held in Butler Library room 523 from 3-4pm on Friday, September 20.
 Program directors and past students will be available to answer questions about the program.
 Anybody interested is welcome to join program directors as they head to the Art Book Fair @PS1 afterward.
-This is not a part of the program, and attendance is not required to apply to the program.
+This is not part of the program and attendance is not required to apply to the program.

-Please note that we receive many more applications to this program than there are spaces, so while it's always good to be succinct do make sure to clearly and enthusiastically explain why this program interests you.
-Also, out of thoughtfulness to others please do not apply to this program unless you are confident that you can make all of the manadatory sessions.
+Please note that we receive many more applications to this program than there are spaces, so while it's always good to be succinct, do make sure to clearly and enthusiastically explain why this program interests you.
+Also, out of thoughtfulness to others please do not apply unless you are confident that you can make all of the mandatory sessions.
 If you anticipate holiday or weekend travel or an internship commitment that will interfere with your attendance, please don't take a space that could go to somebody else!